 Be aware that what might seem like an intuitive range when using the full account string, may not work as expected.
 The range 000-1100..100-1170 includes 000-2000*, 000-5000*, on up to 000-9999 before getting to 100-1100:

 To avoid this, specify ranges within each Segment 1 value, as below:

 Once you have defined the rows in your report, you will want to go on to define your columns.
 Each column commonly represents a date range (month, period, YTD, QTD), an account segment (such as a department or entity segment), or a separate GP company.
 As with rows, you can list each column manually or generate dynamic columns in response to a Jet query.
 Our pre-built Jet Snippets include many commonly used pre-built column date definitions.

 Finally, you may wish to have a report with more than one sheet.
-As with columns and rows, you can manually create reports on separate sheets or dynamically replicate a “master” sheet for each item in a list.
+As with columns and rows, you can manually create reports on separate sheets or dynamically replicate a “template” sheet for each item in a list.
 Report writers most often create dynamic sheets for each value in an account segment representing an entity, department, or location.
 Or they create new sheets for each GP company.
 Bear in mind that replicating many sheets (more than 5) can slow your report performance.

 Optimizing for Performance